|ASSISTANT PROFESSOR, SOCIAL SCIENCES/ SOCIOLOGY|

 B.A.
 East China Normal University, English.
 2000

 I work on gender and race in science, technology, engineering, and mathematics (STEM).
-More specifically, I examine gender and racial/ethnic differences in STEM education and career outcomes and experiences.
+More specifically, I examine gender and racial/ethnic differences in STEM education and workforce.
 I also compare scientists and engineers' experience and performance in the U.S. and China.

-My most recent publication includes a co-edited volume (with John Brooks Slaughter, University of Southern California, and Willie Pearson, Jr., Georgia Tech) that will be published by the Johns Hopkins University Press.
-This co-edited volume examines an important yet understudied topic from an interdisciplinary perspective: the experience of African Americans in engineering.
-The contributors of this volume include four members of the National Academy of Engineering (the highest honor for engineers) and researchers and policy makers from academia, industry, and government.
+My most recent publication includes a co-edited volume (with John Brooks Slaughter, University of Southern California, and Willie Pearson, Jr., Georgia Tech) that will be published by the Johns Hopkins University Press in Fall 2015.
+This book examines an important yet understudied topic from an interdisciplinary perspective: the experience of African Americans in engineering.
+The contributors of this volume include four members of the National Academy of Engineering (the highest honor for engineers) as well as researchers and policy makers from academia, industry, and government.
 I am also co-authoring a chapter in this book.
 My other publications are in peer-reviewed journals, books, and conference proceedings.